bazel-contrib/rules_foreign_cc/README.md

 These rules are now maintained by the community.

-*Note*: After this release we will be bumping the minimum required version to *4.0.0*.
+*Note*: After this release we will be bumping the minimum tested version to *4.0.0*.

 - Added repository rules for downloading prebuilt versions of cmake and ninja rather than relying on system installed tools.